 Part of the problem with a cluttered inbox is that your old emails stay there, taking up visual space.
 While you might not be able to delete them, given that emails contain useful information, archiving is probably a good idea.

-There are two key steps to using email archive as a way to clean up Gmail.
+There are two key steps to using email archives as a way to clean up Gmail.
 First, archive any finished conversation you might need to go back to.
-For instance: if you were having an email conversation about a project your department has been working on, but now it’s done, archive it.

 2. Delete old threads

-The same process can be done to actually delete threads and clean up Gmail.
+The same process can be done to delete threads and clean up Gmail.
 Instead of archiving, click on the trashcan button on the top left.

 You can do the search by date as well, to make sure old email threads are gone from your inbox.
 The messages stay in your Trash folder for 30 days before being fully deleted, but if you’re certain, you can go ahead and empty the trash to fully clean up Gmail.